Scentience/docs-api/ble-api.md

 # Scentience Bluetooth API

 This document provides developers with instructions on how to interface with Scentience olfaction devices using Bluetooth Low Energy (BLE) via the GATT protocol.
-These devices allow for programmatic control of scent emission and related features, enabling integration into applications such as smart home systems, virtual reality experiences, or aromatherapy apps.
+These devices allow for programmatic control of scent emission and related features, enabling integration into applications such as robotics platforms, virtual reality experiences, or other olfactory applications.

+The Scentience Bluetooth API is built to interface with Python as a PyPi package, C++ as a Conan package, React Native as an NPM package, and Rust as a Cargo package.

 ## Introduction